SETI/rms-opus/opus/application/apps/help/api_guide.md

 If specified, `[size]` must be one of `full`, `med`, `small`, or `thumb`.

-Supported return formats: `json`, `csv`. `html` is also supported when a specified size is requested.
+Supported return formats: `json`, `csv`, `html` is also supported when a specified size is requested.

 #### Parameters